 - Heavy and prolonged menstrual bleeding

 It is important to seek professional medical advice in the event that you suspect that you have fibroids.
 Regular pelvic exams, ultrasounds, MRI’s and hysteroscopy can detect and even diagnose fibroids.

 Strides in medicine have resulted in the availability of several treatment options.
 These treatment options are however determined by the patient’s age, size and position` of the fibroids.
 Vitamins and supplements have been known to reduce the growth and size of the fibroids

-There are for example non invasive alternatives such as Uterine fibroid embolization (UFE) which is a procedure used to treat fibroid tumors of the uterus which can cause heavy menstrual bleeding,pain, and pressure on the bladder or bowel.
+There are for example non-invasive alternatives such as Uterine fibroid embolization (UFE) which is a procedure used to treat fibroid tumours of the uterus which can cause heavy menstrual bleeding, pain, and pressure on the bladder or bowel.
 It uses a form of real-time x-ray called fluoroscopy to guide the delivery of embolic agents to the uterus and fibroids.

 We also have surgical procedures such as the hysterectomy where the uterus is removed.
 This is an option to be considered when one no longer desires to get pregnant.

 Unlike the hysterectomy, which removes the entire uterus, the myomectomy is a surgical procedure to only remove the fibroids.
-This procedure is a good option for women who still want to have children, however there are risks involved since this is still considered an invasive surgery.
-Complications can include blood loss, uterine scaring that impairs fertility, and a higher chance of fibroid regrowth.
+This procedure is a good option for women who still want to have children, however, there are risks involved since this is still considered an invasive surgery.
+Complications can include blood loss, uterine scarring that impairs fertility and a higher chance of fibroid regrowth.